Back to Blog

 • Hospital involvement if you're admitted

 What you're leaving: a traditional practice where the physician is responsible for 2,000 to 3,000 patients and structurally cannot provide this level of attention.
+(Full breakdown of how the concierge tiers compare and what each costs.)

 Step 2: Evaluate the specific physician